silastittes/tidy_vcf/README.md

 ## Working example command:

+This repo contains necessary examples to test out the utility, but three example commands assume you have installed the program using `pip` above.

 For example `sites.txt` contains 1,000 sites, the following command will generate to two tidy data files:

 ```